Our Corporate Commitment

 Responsibility and Implementation

-While responsibility for the compliance of AVA Energy with this policy lies ultimately with the Board, we require every employee to respect and act in accordance with the policy as follows:
+Responsibility for the compliance of AVA Energy with this policy lies ultimately with the Board and all managers.

-Our Board and managers will make sure that all staff are trained in this Policy and that it is communicated to all employees and as part of our Induction programmes for new employees.
+Our Board and managers will make sure that this Policy is communicated to all employees and as part of our Induction programmes for new employees.

 Review and Update